 How to make nutmeg ginger apple snaps

-- Add granulated sugar, brown sugar, molasses, fresh ginger, vanilla, and spices and combine.
+- Add granulated sugar, brown sugar, molasses, and fresh ginger and mix until fluffy.

-- In a bowl, combine flour, cornstarch, and salt.
+- In a bowl, combine flour and spices.

 - Add the flour mixture to the butter mixture in three parts on low speed until fully blended.

-- Roll 2-3 tablespoons of dough into balls, flatten out with you hand, and top each cookie with a thin apple slice.
+- Roll 2-3 tablespoons of dough into balls, flatten out with your hand, and top each cookie with a thin apple slice.